g21turbo/BugTracker23/README.md

 Java Bug Tracker is a simple bug tracking application built in JavaFX.
 The application allows users to create and track bugs, with features including bug creation, updating, and status tracking.
+See 'Demo Photos' above the 'src' folder for a preview

 ## Installation